-Dairy-Free Community Feature: Whether they are on the periphery or deep in the trenches of dairy-free living, there are many influential people who are going above and beyond to help shape and support the dairy-free community.
-On Go Dairy Free, we want to highlight, share, and celebrate some of our heroes, one article at a time…
+Whether they are on the periphery or deep in the trenches of dairy-free living, there are many influential people who are going above and beyond to help shape and support the dairy-free community.
+On Go Dairy Free, we want to highlight, share, and celebrate some of our heroes, like Kyle Dine.

 To be honest, I’m not sure if Kyle Dine follows a dairy-free diet himself, but with all of the praise he’s received from the milk allergic community, I don’t really need to ask.
 From toddlers to teens, Kyle has provided smiles, laughter, guidance, and fun events where milk allergic and other food allergic kids can gather and no longer feel alone with their “differences”.